drivera123/LDRS500/unit-6-learning-activities.md

 ##### Learning Activity 3

-Read Kandampully, J., Bilgihan, A., Tingting, C. \(2016\) . [_Developing a people-technology hybrids model to unleash innovation and creativity: The new hospitality frontier._](http://www.sciencedirect.com/science/article/pii/S1447677016300201?)
+Read Kandampully, J., Bilgihan, A., Tingting, C. \(2016\) . [_Developing a people-technology hybrids model to unleash innovation and creativity: The new hospitality frontier_](http://www.sciencedirect.com/science/article/pii/S1447677016300201?) \(requires login to the TWU library\).

 This article is an example of technology use in a hospitality field and will give you ideas for how you might address constructing an employee development plan in your context.